Skip to main content

 Likely question: Tell me about a time you helped close an enterprise deal where the product was the blocker.

 How to respond: Don't fake enterprise experience.
-Instead, pivot to the closest analogue: a time when a large SMB customer had enterprise-like requirements, how you navigated it, and what you'd do differently with more air cover.
+Instead, use the closest comparable example from your experience: a time when a large SMB customer had enterprise-like requirements, how you navigated it, and what you’d do differently with stronger executive support.

 P&L ownership